calebmadrigal/calebmadrigal-blog/blog/content/posts/resampling-wheel-algorithm.md

 layout: post
 slug: resampling-wheel-algorithm
 title: Resampling Wheel Algorithm
-wordpress_id: 175
-category: artificial intelligence
+category: ai
-tags: algorithms, artificial intelligence
+tags: algorithms, ai

 I've been taking the Udacity CS373 (Robotic Car) class, and this week the topic was [Particle filters](http://en.wikipedia.org/wiki/Particle_filter).
 Particle filters are basically a localization algorithm that accounts for error in measurements and sensors.